pkarsy/persist_mqtt/README.md

 # persist_mqtt

 Tasmota berry module analogous to persist, but stores the data to the MQTT server.
-One can switch from persist to persist_mqtt or the other way around at any time when developing, only by changing the import method.
+One can switch from persist to persist_mqtt (or the opposite) at any time when developing, only by changing the import method.
+Tested with Tasmota 14.3

 If the server lives outside LAN, the connection must be secured with TLS.
 The variables are stored in cleartext, keep this in mind.